estebanlm/worklog/README.md

 ## Client
 Is implemented as a command line handler.
-You have severl bash scripts that wraps functionality, but basically you have:
+You have several bash scripts that wraps functionality, but basically you have:

 Usage:

     worklog --help
-        worklog --add [--text="<text to log>"|--file="<file to use as text>"] worklog --open-editor
+    worklog --add [--text="<text to log>"|--file="<file to use as text>"] worklog --open
     worklog --review  --lapse=[day|week|month]
     worklog --create-config
     worklog --update-server
     worklog --update-status
     worklog --update-client
+    worklog --remove --id="<log id>"

 	--help
 		Prints this help.

 	--add
 		Adds a log..

 	--text="<text to log>"
 		Specifies the text to log.

+	--file="<file to use as text>"
+		Specifies a file with the log.

 	--open-editor
 		Opens a dialog to add a log.

 	--review
 		Prints a review of the worklog.

 	--lapse=[day|week|month]
 		--review will be printed for this day (this is the default), this week or this month.

 	--create-config
 		Create a sample configuration file.

 	--update-server
 		Starts and update process on server (it will be updated with master branch on github).

 	--update-server-status
 		Prints update status from server

 	--update-client
 		Updates this client (it will be updated with master branch on github).

+	--remove
+		Remove one log identified with the permaLink number (needs to be used with --id).

+	 --id="<log id>"
+		Refers to permaLink of the log to be removed with --remove

 ## Future
 No idea (about the future in general and this app in particular).
 But it might be cool to add: